enspirit/bmg-website/src/content/docs/reference/Operations/group.md

 rel.group([:a, :b, ...], :my_group, array: true)
 ```

+### Problem

+Place tuples in groups based on common values for some attributes.

+Example: *Which are all our stores listed by city, with full details on each store?*

+### Description

 `group` splits the attributes of the input relation into two sets: those that are specified as the first argument, and all the remaining ones.
 Let's call the former `grouped-attrs` and the latter `grouping-attrs`.

 `group` groups together `grouped-attrs`-tuples from the input, and pairs those groups with the corresponding `grouping-attrs`.